GoogleCloudPlatform/buildpacks/builders/testdata/python/generic/pyproject_google_adk/README.md

-You can deploy this project on Cloud Run by navigating to the `google_adk` folder, running either of the following commands:
+You can deploy this project on Cloud Run by navigating to the `pyproject_google_adk` folder, and running either of the following commands:

 1. With UI option